ἁμαρτία: hamartia (G266), a Greek word meaning "a sin (properly abstract)"

 hamartia

-sin; an offense against God's law
+sin; an offense against moral law

 Lexical data derived from Strong's Exhaustive Concordance.
 See full disclaimer